For information for health professionals, please click here.

 What can YOU do?

-If you are sick with flu like symptoms, including cough, fever and difficulty breathing, CALL your medical practice or phone Healthline on 0800 358 5453 - don't go into the practice or ED where you could spread your virus to other people.
+If you are sick with flu like symptoms, including cough, fever and difficulty breathing, CALL your medical practice or phone Healthline on 0800 611 116 to ask for advice BEFORE you go into the practice or ED where you could spread your virus to other people.

 SHARING IS NOT CARING

-Do not work in your essential service if you have coughs, sneezes or fevers.
+Do not go to work or school, or into any public space if you have a cough, fever or difficulty breathing.
+Call your GP or Healthline 0800 611 116 immediately and ask for a test for COVID-19.
 All of us have a role to play in stopping further spread.
 Do not kiss, hug, hongi or shake hands with anyone while you are sick.
 Do not share a bed, food, cutlery or cups.

 WASH YOUR HANDS WELL